Solving Superconducting Quantum Circuits in Dirac's Constraint Analysis Framework

-{\it{The paper is dedicated to the memory of Professor Roman Jackiw, who apart from working in diverse branches of theoretical physics, has contributed significantly in quantization of constraint systems}}. .5cm {\bf{Abstract:}} In this work we introduce a new framework - Dirac's Hamiltonian formalism of constraint systems - to study different types of Superconducting Quantum Circuits (SQC) in a {\it{unified}} and unambiguous way.
+{\it{The paper is dedicated to the memory of Professor Roman Jackiw, who apart from working in diverse branches of theoretical physics, has contributed significantly in quantization of constraint systems}}. .5cm {\bf{Abstract:}} In this work we exploit Dirac's Constraint Analysis (DCA) in Hamiltonian formalism to study different types of Superconducting Quantum Circuits (SQC) in a {\it{unified}} way.
 The Lagrangian of a SQC reveals the constraints, that are classified in a Hamiltonian framework, such that redundant variables can be removed to isolate the canonical degrees of freedom for subsequent quantization of the Dirac Brackets via a generalized Correspondence Principle.
-This purely algebraic approach makes the application of concepts such as graph theory, null vector, loop charge,\ etc that are in vogue, (each for a specific type of circuit), completely redundant. .5cm
+This purely algebraic approach makes the application of concepts such as graph theory, null vector, loop charge,\ etc that are in vogue, (each for a specific type of circuit), completely redundant.
+The universal validity of DCA scheme in SQC, proposed by us, is demonstrated by correctly re-deriving existing results for different SQCs, obtained previously exploiting different formalisms each applicable for a specific SQC.
+Furthermore, we have also analysed and predicted new results for a generic form of SQC - it will be interesting to see its validation in an explicit circuit implementation. .5cm